 - March 12 – Deadline is 5 pm for all Vote By Mail applications from civilians inside the United States to be received by Election Board.

-PLEASE NOTE: Although this is the legal deadline to apply, the Board strongly encourages filing applications to Vote By Mail by the first week of February to ensure the voter has time to receive and return the ballot with a postmark on or before Feb.
-26.
+PLEASE NOTE: Although this is the legal deadline to apply, the Board strongly encourages filing applications to Vote By Mail by mid-March to ensure the voter has time to receive and return the ballot with a postmark on or before April 2.

 - March 12 - March 16 – Missed a deadline?
 Vote in-person at the Election Board at 69 W. Washington St. or any Early Voting site.